kings-cs/CS380-F17-LampronChet/README.md

 	<br>2.
 Grayscale in parallel
 	<br>3.
 Sepia
 	<br>4.
 Sepia in parallel
+	<br>5.
+Blur
+	<br>6.
+Blur in parallel
 	<br>Many more to come soon!

 III.
 Close the program:
-	<br>1.
-Please use the x in the top right of your window to close the program properly.
+	<br>1.You can close the program with the normal x, the close menu option, or alt-f4.

 IV.
 Bugs:
 	<br>About is implemented, but only displays the raw text currently.
+I have taken this feature out temporarily
 	<br>.gif will only display the first image in the file.
 	<br>Saving without a file type does not make PNG, please specify the file type in the name.